m-m-black/component-library/README.md

 # E-Commerce Component Library

-A portfolio React component library built for the e-commerce domain.
-Components are designed to be composable, accessible, and fully themed — supporting both light and dark modes out of the box.
+A React component library built for the e-commerce domain.
+Components are designed to be composable, accessible, and fully themed, supporting both light and dark modes.

 **[View Storybook](https://m-m-black.github.io/component-library/)**